plgd-dev/doc/content/en/quickstart/device-to-cloud.md

 ## try.plgd.cloud

-The plgd team operates their own instance of the plgd cloud for free.
-This cloud instance is integrated with the plgd mobile application available for both iOS and Android based devices.
-Together with our IoTivity-Lite sample you're able to onboard and work with your device remotely in couple of seconds.
-To start right away, follow [try.plgd.cloud](https://try.plgd.cloud).
+To try the plgd Cloud without downloading a single docker container, [try.plgd.cloud](https://try.plgd.cloud) instance is available for you for free.
+To onboard any IoTivitiy-Lite or any OCF standardized device to the plgd Cloud, the mobile application **plgd** is available for you in both, [Apple](https://apps.apple.com/us/app/plgd/id1536315811) and [Google Play](https://play.google.com/store/apps/details?id=dev.plgd.client&hl=en&gl=US) stores.

+> It's simple as 1-2-3.
+Install, discover, onboard!